June 29, 2011 § Leave a comment

 CONCEPTION: Girl or Boy?

-A child conceived while the Moon is in a Water or Earth sign will be female.
+A child conceived while the Moon is in a water or earth sign will be female.
 Water signs are Pisces, Cancer, and Scorpio.
 Earth signs are Virgo, Capricorn, and Taurus.
-Water and Earth are the feminine elements.

-A child conceived while the Moon is in a Fire or Air sign will be male.
+A child conceived while the Moon is in a fire or air sign will be male.
 Fire signs are Sagittarius, Aries, and Leo.
 Air signs are Gemini, Libra, and Aquarius.
-Fire and Air are the masuculine elements.

 ENTERTAIN, WED, CELEBRATE all under the light of the Moon: